dxcrina/odin-recipes/README.md

-# odin-recipes
+A project to practice HTML learned through The Odin Project.
-Repository of The Odin Project HTML practice recipe project.
+The assignement is to create a basic recipe website.